bnsdavide03/bnsdavide03/README.md

 My approach to work combines ambition and discipline, with a constant goal of pushing my limits.
 I value transparency and trust as the foundation for building solid and lasting relationships.

-## 🔍 Professional Experience

-- 🚀 **Founder at NOVASEC** (Aug 2024 - Present)
-  - IT consulting, network design and maintenance
-  - Technical assistance and hardware interventions
-  - Web development and digital services
-  - Security system design

-- 💼 **Helpdesk & IT Specialist at Proxima Lab srl** (Mar 2025 - May 2025)
-  - Technical support and ticket management
-  - Remote troubleshooting for hardware and software issues

 ## 🛠️ Skills & Technologies

 <div align="center">